Two Worlds (video game): Reception

 Upon initial release, Two Worlds received mixed reviews; the PC version gained an average critic score of 65% while the Xbox 360 version received more negative feedback with an average critic score of 50%.
 GameSpot gave Two Worlds a 7.5 for the PC version, and a 7 for the Xbox 360 version.
-IGN gave the PC version 7.3, and the Xbox 360 version 6.8, while GameSpy gave the game 1 star.
+IGN gave the PC version 7.3, and the Xbox 360 version 6.8, while GameSpy gave the game 1 out of 5 stars.

 The game was criticized for its poor graphics, interface and voice acting, which was written and recorded by Reality Pump themselves rather than by professional writers and an audio outsourcer studio (though the game still featured professional voice actors).
 Hyper's Daniel Wilks commends the game for its "huge map, great character creation and lots to explore".
 However, he criticises the game for being "not finished, buggy as hell and [having] the worst ending ever".

 In Germany however, where Two Worlds was first released, reception was much more positive, receiving scores between 80% and 93% by over 50 different websites and reviewers.